Peafowl: Ancient Greece

 Ancient Greeks believed that the flesh of peafowl did not decay after death, so it became a symbol of immortality.
 In Hellenistic imagery, the Greek goddess Hera's chariot was pulled by peacocks, birds not known to Greeks before the conquests of Alexander.
 Alexander's tutor, Aristotle, refers to it as "the Persian bird".
 When Alexander saw the birds in India, he was so amazed at their beauty that he threatened the severest penalties for any man who slew one.
 Claudius Aelianus writes that there were peacocks in India, larger than anywhere else.

 One myth states that Hera's servant, the hundred-eyed Argus Panoptes, was instructed to guard the woman-turned-cow, Io.
 Hera had transformed Io into a cow after learning of Zeus's interest in her.
-Zeus had the messenger of the gods, Hermes, kill Argus through eternal sleep and free Io.
+Zeus had the messenger of the gods, Hermes, kill Argus and free Io.
 According to Ovid, to commemorate her faithful watchman, Hera had the hundred eyes of Argus preserved forever, in the peacock's tail.